UMMC Team Experienced in Treating Rare Thoracic Outlet Syndrome

 About 200,000 cases of thoracic outlet syndrome, or TOS, are diagnosed nationally each year, while up to three new patients show up each week at UMMC at to be evaluated for the condition.
 TOS mimics numerous other disorders, including those affecting the shoulders and cervical spine, says Rajabrata Sarkar, M.D., Ph.D., chief of the Division of Vascular Surgery.

-Dr. Sarkar, also the Barbara Baur Dunlap Professor of Surgery and Physiology at University of Maryland School of Medicine, hopes UMMC will continue to increase the volume of these patients when they learn of its multidisciplinary expertise in TOS, including a team of experienced thoracic and vascular surgeons and orthopaedic rehabilitation experts.
+Dr. Sarkar, also the Barbara Baur Dunlap Professor of Surgery and Physiology at University of Maryland School of Medicine, hopes UMMC will continue to increase the volume of these patients when they learn of its multidisciplinary expertise in TOS, including a team of experienced thoracic and vascular surgeons and orthopedic rehabilitation experts.

 “It’s a relatively uncommon disorder, but it’s important because it tends to affect younger people in a working-age population and disable their upper extremity so their arms don’t work properly,” he says.
 “It can be very disabling and often threaten the function of the limb.”